Periodic Inventory System

 In between physical inventory counts, sales are not considered in the inventory count.
 The cost of goods sold is a figure that gets updated against sales immediately after the results of the inventory count are updated.

 SOS Inventory arms you with the tools you need to use a periodic inventory system to best suit your business.
 SOS was designed for small businesses to be easy-to-use and implement while offering features that let your business grow.
-Once you’ve completed your physical inventory count, you can upload new counts and costs to your account, creating adjustments to carry over to your QuickBooks Online account.
-API synchronization ensures the updated figures carry over the QBO account for matching data in your records and on your shelves.
+Once you’ve completed your physical inventory count, you can upload new counts and costs to your account, creating cost adjustments to carry over to your QuickBooks Online account.
+API synchronization ensures the updated figures carry over the QuickBooks Online account for matching data in your records and on your shelves.

 And if you wish to transition to a perpetual inventory system, SOS Inventory will support your efforts with real-time data at every access point.